 Our virtual Lunchtime Lecture Series features discussions on the history of science, technology, and medicine.
 We invite historians and speakers from the sciences, arts, and humanities to examine intriguing topics followed by a Q&A.

 The Lunchtime Lecture Series is a project of the Arnold and Mabel Beckman Center for the History of Chemistry at the Science History Institute.
-For more information about this series, please contact firstname.lastname@example.org.
+For more information please contact email@example.com.

 Recent Lunchtime Lectures

 Most of the following lectures have been recorded and are available to view.
 Click on the titles for more information.